Picovoice/rhino/README.md

 #### Low-Level API

-[Rhino](/binding/unity/Assets/Rhino/Rhino.cs) provides low-level access to the inference engine for those who want to incorporate speech-to-intent into a already existing audio processing pipeline.
+[Rhino](/binding/unity/Assets/Rhino/Rhino.cs) provides low-level access to the inference engine for those who want to incorporate speech-to-intent into an already existing audio processing pipeline.

-To create an instance of `Rhino`, use the `.Create` static constructor and a context file.
+To create an instance of `Rhino`, use the `.Create` static constructor, and a context file.

 ```csharp
 using Pv.Unity;